PrivacyLx/website/content/events/Talk-Crytoparty.en.md

 > **Important:** During the workshop we'll try out some computer software and phone Apps and it would be better for you to bring you computers, phones and tablets.

+<br></br>
 ### Where and When

 The event will be on the context of the Free Software event *Festa do Software Livre Moita 2018*

-**free admission**|
-Saturday, 24th November at 1:40 pm
+**free admission** | Saturday, 24th November at 1:40 pm

-> Pavilhão Municipal de Exposições da Moita, Moita
+> Pavilhão Municipal de Exposições
+Largo Dr. Joaquim Marques Elias, 5
+2860 MOITA

+<br></br>

-For more infomation on the rest of the event visit here http://moita2018.softwarelivre.eu/.
+For more information on the rest of the event and how to get there, please visit http://moita2018.softwarelivre.eu/.

-Their website also has information on how to get there.

 #### Contacts

 * Francisco -  francisco.core [at] protonmail.com
-* Vasilis Ververis -